yongzane00/vllmtop/README.md

-`--record PATH` appends aggregate samples (endpoint, model, engine, metric id, value, wall timestamp) to a SQLite database in WAL mode — the same curated series the History view charts.
+`--record PATH` appends aggregate samples (endpoint, model, engine, metric id, value, wall timestamp) to a SQLite database in WAL mode — the same curated series the fleet charts display.
 Never prompts, request bodies, tokens, or headers.
 Retention defaults to 30 days (`--retention-days`, `retention_days`), cleaned up in bounded batches.
 Writes happen on a dedicated thread; if the database stalls, batches are dropped and counted